wacncontent/CustomizeTool/removeCommentOutput/articles/hdinsight/hdinsight-hadoop-templeton-webhcat-debug-errors.md

 #Understand and resolve errors received from WebHCat (Templeton,) on HDInsight

 When using WebHCat (formerly known as Templeton,) to work with HDInsight, you may receive errors.
-This document provides guidance on common errors â why they occur and what you can do to resolve them.
+This document provides guidance on common errors - why they occur and what you can do to resolve them.

 ##What is WebHCat?